 The Department of Conservation is running an intense trapping programme in the upper Rakaia near Lake Coleridge village, to support the overall strategy to enhance braided river breeding habitats.
 The trapping programme was just getting underway in 2018/2019, so it will take some time to assess the outcome.

-References & research material
+Additional references & research material

 - 2014: (ECan) Indigenous insect fauna and vegetation of Rakaia Island